 CrossBrowserTesting gives you the ability to record network traffic from our Windows, OSX, and physical mobile devices.
-You can start a recording one of three ways, depending on the type of test you’re running.
+You can start a recording in one of three ways, depending on the type of test you’re running.

 If you’re running a live test and would like to capture a network recording, simply click the globe icon from within our live-test toolbar:

-If you’re running an automated test via Selenium, you can do the same thing via our API or a by setting a capability in your test.
+If you’re running an automated test via Selenium, you can do the same thing via our API or by setting a capability in your test.
 If you’d like to use the capability method, it’s as easy as sending “recordNetwork” with a value of

 true when requesting your session.
 This will capture network traffic for the duration of your session.
 While easy to use, this might not provide the best results as the HAR capture can become quite large, and it can be more difficult to parse out the results you really need.